Before you read: this post is about my experience of bleeding in pregnancy.

 We opted for the holiday, but it wasn’t especially nice.
-I bled for the entire three weeks we were in the US, and when we returned to spend New Years’ in Devon with friends, I consoled myself by drinking bucket-loads of wine and mountains of peanuts.
+I bled, intermittently, for the entire three weeks we were in the US.
+When we returned to spend New Years’ in Devon with friends, I consoled myself by drinking bucket-loads of wine and eating mountains of peanuts.

 Wow.
 Despite being a tough Northerner the shock took my legs from under me when I tried to walk out of the room.
 But we were back there less than two weeks later.

 I’d been standing in the Post Office one morning when I looked down to find I was standing in a pool of blood.
 This didn’t feel like normal “bleeding in pregnancy”.
 It was like a scene from a horror movie.